-Contributions by politicians who subsequently lost the election (Table IA.8) exert a negative influence on the IPO premium, presumably because investors conclude that political rents will not be forthcoming.
-Thus, we do expect that such changes will affect the premium and long-term performance (i.e. survival).
-We invoke on more tests based on loss of election by a ‘Presidential Candidate’ and ‘Senate Candidates’.
-The former is to be negative and significantly associated with IPOs premium, whereas the latter does not have any material impact on political contributions.
-The results hold regardless of whether we use the total amount of contribution or a dummy variable, with a value of unity when a director is involved in political activities, as a donation measure.
+Contributions to politicians who subsequently lose an election (Table IA.8) exert a negative influence on IPO premium, presumably because investors conclude that political rents will not be forthcoming.
+Thus, we anticipate that such events will affect IPO premium and long-term performance (i.e., survival), and we invoke more tests based on election loss by a ‘Presidential Candidate’ and ‘Senate Candidates’.
+The former is negatively and significantly associated with IPO premiums, whereas the latter does not have any material impact on political contributions.
+The results hold regardless of whether we use as a donation measure the total amount of contributions or a dummy variable, with a value of 1 when a director is involved in political activities.

-Our results are consistent with Bertrand et al. (2007), who examine the influence of politicians on firms performance and show that political push connects the firms, increases employment rates, and builds factories during election.
+Our results are consistent with Bertrand et al. (2007), who examine the influence of politicians on corporate performance and show that political connections contribute to increased employment rates and factory builds in such firms in election years.